 Starfield platforms: Is Starfield an Xbox exclusive?

-At time of writing, Bethesda has unveiled a bunch of different trailers for Starfield.
-You can easily access all of them through a curated playlist on the official Bethesda YouTube channel (opens in new tab), although we’re going to briefly break down the important bits of each one to give you a better idea of which specific trailers you should check out for yourself.
+At time of writing, Bethesda has unveiled many different trailers for Starfield.
+You can easily access all of them through a curated Starfield playlist on the official Bethesda YouTube channel, although we’re going to briefly break down everything to give you a better idea of which specific trailers you should check out for yourself.

-The first trailer (opens in new tab) came out in June 2018, and mostly just served as a “Yes, this game exists!” kind of thing.
+The announcement teaser came out on June 11, 2018, and mostly just served as a “Yes, this game exists!” kind of thing.
 “Also, space!”
 There’s not a whole lot of other stuff to get your hands dirty with here.
+Watch it below: